Trance music: Production

 Trance employs a 4/4 time signature, generally using a tempo of 125 to 150 BPM, though the music can be any tempo, and 16- or 32-beat phrases.
 A kick drum is usually placed on every downbeat and a regular open hi-hat is often placed on the upbeat.
 While the majority of trance music uses the same "four-on-the-floor" beat as house and techno, in trance the kick drum is often de-emphasized to give space to the bassline, whereas in house and techno the kick drum is heavily emphasized, often being the loudest sound in the mix.
 Extra percussive elements are usually added, and in recent years major transitions, builds or climaxes are often foreshadowed by lengthy "snare rolls"—a quick succession of snare drum hits that build in velocity, frequency, and volume towards the end of a measure.

 A Simple arpeggiated (Roland JP-8000) Supersaw waveform pattern with chorus and flanging (Some professionals used Lexicon Hall programs without pre-delay.)

 A trance gate pattern at 141 bpm as it is heard on a software trance gate using a Roland JP-8000 with the supersaw waveform and minor EQ edits.
 The gated pattern gradually changes to demonstrate the various rhythms possible with a trance gate.
 Note that some trance gate patterns are off-beat.

 Rapid arpeggios and minor keys are common features of trance, the latter being almost universal.
 Trance tracks often use one central "hook", or melody, which runs through almost the entire song, repeating at intervals anywhere between 2 beats and 32 bars, in addition to harmonies and motifs in different timbres from the central melody.
 Instruments are added or removed every 4, 8, 16, or 32 bars.

 In the section before the breakdown, the lead motif is often introduced in a sliced up and simplified form, to give the audience a "taste" of what they will hear after the breakdown.
 Then later, the final climax is usually "a culmination of the first part of the track mixed with the main melodic reprise".

 As is the case with many dance music tracks, trance tracks are usually built with sparser intros ("mix-ins") and outros ("mix-outs") to enable DJs to blend them together immediately.

 EDM-infused forms designed for festival main stages often incorporate other styles and elements of electronic music such as electro and progressive house into its production.
-It emphasizes harsher basslines and drum beats which decrease the importance of offbeats and focus primarily on a four on the floor stylistic house drum pattern.
+They emphasize harsher basslines and drum beats that decrease the importance of offbeats and focus primarily on a four on the floor stylistic house drum pattern.
 The BPM of more recent styles tends to be on par with house music at 120 to 135 beats per minute.
 However, unlike house music, recent forms of Uplifting continue to feature melodic breakdowns and longer transitions.